+• a set of linear constraints

-A linear programming problem consists of a set of (linear) constraints, a number of variables and a linear objective function.
+- a set of variables - a linear objective function.

 The goal is to assign values to the variables so as to maximize (or minimize) the value of the objective function while satisfying all constraints.

 Many optimization problems can be modeled in this way.
-Consider having a knapsack with fixed capacity C, and a number of items with sizes s(i) and values v(i).
+As one basic example, consider a knapsack with fixed capacity C, and a number of items with sizes s(i) and values v(i).
 The goal is to put as many items as possible in the knapsack (not exceeding its capacity) while maximizing the sum of their values.